No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 The image gaps on food delivery platforms beg for a solution.
 The starting point is ownership of the problem.

 When consumers go on these apps, they see the app’s brand first.
-They are primarily judging its performance, less so the host of restaurants with which it partners.
+They are primarily judging its performance, rather than the host restaurants with which it partners.

 When food delivery apps don’t meet consumer standards, they suffer: